 In this section, we’ll take you through everything interviewers are looking for in your case interview performance.

 Consulting, like all of business, depends on being able to understand and work with complex systems, with large quantities of information.
 Not everyone naturally operates this way, but for better or worse, it’s kind of a prerequisite skill for being a successful consultant.
 There are things you’ll want to be aware of as you show off your systems-thinking capabilities.
 Primarily, interviewers are on the lookout for your ability to conduct a strategically structured approach to any problem.

 One of the frequent challenges consultants face is that business situations involve not just large quantities of data but a variety of kinds of data.
 Consider the Profitability Framework described above.
 First it separates profitability into revenues and costs, and the kinds of data proliferate from there into increasing levels of granularity.

 One of the primary skills a consultant needs is the ability to segment data into different categories, some of which may need to be defined on the fly as you drill down on a particular issue.
-The importance of segment data becomes obvious when you imagine conducting a case interview without any ability to segment data at all.
+Sometimes you can use something like the ABC Analysis to help categorize data.
+But the importance of segmenting data becomes obvious when you imagine conducting a case interview without any ability to segment data at all.
 All of the vast number of figures a company deals with will be lumped together—print advertising costs and first quarter revenues and individual sales and TV advertising costs, etc, etc. If you can’t organize data, you’ll never be able to wrap your mind around a problem, let alone come up with a solution.